BORTAC: Organization

 BORTAC headquarters is co-located with its training unit at Biggs Army Airfield, within Fort Bliss U.S. Army base in El Paso, Texas.
 The BORTAC training unit is currently responsible for conducting all CBP tactical team training.
 In addition, the unit also provides specialist training to other Federal, state and local law enforcement agencies.
 As part of a joint Department of State/ Department of Justice training program, BORTAC has also provided tactical team and counter narcotics training to several foreign governments police, paramilitary, tactical, drug, and specialist units, including the El Salvador National Police's Grupo de Respuesta Policial (GRP) tactical unit.

 Uniforms

-BORTAC Personnel wear a variety of uniforms while conducting operations.
+BORTAC personnel wear a variety of uniforms while conducting operations.
 These include desert khaki or foliage colored two-piece flight suits, as well as combat uniforms in foliage, desert khaki, and Multicam.
 Because of the increasing prevalence of smugglers wearing camouflage, BORTAC personnel will often, when operating in conjunction with Border Patrol or CBP Air and Marine Operations, wear similar uniforms to those of the unit with which they are operating.
-BORTAC Personnel also commonly wear plate carriers and, on occasion, ballistic helmets to protect them in the course of their operations.
-Most of their uniforms and gear are fire resistant, a result of their operations often taking place in conjunction with CBP Air and Marine Operations.
+BORTAC personnel also commonly wear plate carriers and, on occasion, ballistic helmets to protect them in the course of their operations.